syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### columnLayout `enum`
 {:#members:columnlayout}

-Gets or sets a value that indicates whether column width will be adjusted width corresponding to grid control.
+Gets or sets a value that indicates whether column width will be adjusted with corresponding to grid control.

 #### Default Value:
 {:.param}